Sigmadex/sigfi-nft-minter/README.md

 Variables for both rewards and penalties will be set by the contract deployer only and can be modified by the deployer at anytime.

 ### Reward Variables
+When commitments are respected, rewards are given for loyalty.
 <div align="center">

 |desc|value|var|